-As Christians, our reality cannot be separated from the lives of our brothers and sisters in Christ.
+As Christians and people of good hearts, our reality cannot be separated from the lives of our brothers and sisters in Christ.
 The Border Immersion Experience can be considered a reverse mission trip because the border and its people will teach and minister to your group.
 When you return home, you will have the opportunity to share with others that which you receive on the border.Our program educates participants about border issues through shared learning, experience, work, and prayer.

 Carmen, Cristo Rey Iglesia Luterano

 “Our governments have put borders between us, but we are brothers and sisters”

 The Annunciation House, also referred to as “the house of stories”, serves as a safe house for undocumented immigrants and asylum seekers who have just crossed the border and are beginning their northern journey.
 You will tour Annunciation House and listen to stories unlike any you've heard before.
 In fact, you may be compelled to come back as a volunteer in the future.